 Initially - The DDP as part of the Qualified Provider Application Process.

 Ongoing - The quality assurance personnel as part of the QA review process.

-As needed prior to authorization of payment.
 Prior to authorization as a DDP qualified service provider and annually thereafter.

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Stat e laws, regulations and policies referenced in the specific ation are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if applicable).

+Ser vice Type:

+Oth ner Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As j provided in 42 CFR §440.180(b)(9), the State requests the e authority to provide the following additional service not

+- cified in statute.

+Ser vice Title: